florenciacomuzzi/point-mouster-graphicsversion/README.md

 	* Equivalent of *BossHealthBar* for *Player* component.

 * **JITScript**
-	* This Script is used to display playtime instructions to the player.
+	* This script is used to display playtime instructions to the player.
 	* `void OnTriggerEnter2D(Collider2D other)` is called when the player collides with an invisible field.
 The correct message is displayed in sequence.

 * **MenuButtons**
-	*
+	* This script is used to determine where the player advances to, based on the button that triggered this script.
+It contains a `currLevel` int: to keep track of the current level.
+	* This script is called every time the player completes a level or selects a button from the menu.

 * **MessagePanels**
 	*